 Bromine was originally considered non-essential, but it was recently discovered to have an important function.

-Most people are exposed to toxic levels of Bromine in their drinking water and aught to filter their water to avoid thyroid imbalances and more.
+Many are exposed to toxic levels of Bromine in their drinking water and ought to filter their water to ensure optimal well-being.

 All wholefoods contain trace amounts of nickel in enough quantities that satisfy daily needs.

-Boron is necessary for healthy bones and plays an important role in bone tissue regeneration.
+Boron is necessary for wellnessy bones and plays an important role in bone tissue regeneration.
 It is also utilized by the body for hormone activation and regulation, such as estrogen and vitamin D.

-Silicon is needed in trace amounts by the body to cross-link collagen, which in turn makes for firmly toned skin and muscles, as well as healthy bone formation40.
+Silicon is needed in trace amounts by the body to cross-link collagen, which in turn makes for firmly toned skin and muscles, as well as for bone formation.
+40

 Silicon happens to be the main component of clays and sands!